workleap/wl-reusable-workflows/README.md

 This workflow creates links between jira cards and pull requests based on branch names.

 ## LinearB

-This workflow will create a deployment entry in Linearb for the provided environment.
+This workflow will create a deployment entry in LinearB for the provided environment.

 ## License